-Your thoughts have a bigger impact on your perception and reality as you might think.
+Your thoughts have a bigger impact on your perception and reality than you might think.
 It all just comes down to creating new habits so eating a plant-based diet feels like second nature to you.

 Putting yourself down or under pressure can cause a spiral of negative beliefs and events, so don’t forget about the big scheme of things and adjust your expectations according to your own pace.
 When you become your biggest fan and supporter, your success is much more likely.

 Go back to some of the tips above and take things meal by meal.
-Find some tips on creating healthy habits here and check our article below!How To Stop Craving Junk Food (+ Free Download) →

-11. Keep Things Fun & Exciting
+11. Keep things fun & exciting

 Once you have dabbled in vegan waters and tried to make plant-based versions of your favorite meals, you can take it one step further.
-There are probably quite a few dishes you’ve never even heard of or foods you haven’t tried.
+There are probably quite a few dishes you’ve never even heard of or foods you haven’t tried!